Christian Science (book): Critical responses

-Gillian Gill, a biographer of Mary Baker Eddy, has argued that Twain was "ambivalent" towards Christian Science, and that passages of the essay were in fact "pretty unambiguously pro-CS."
-In response Caroline Fraser writes that Gill has misread the text, and that Twain praised Christian Science "in the most backhanded and ironic way."
-Fraser writes that whatever Twain's view of Christian Science, his view of Eddy herself was overwhelmingly hostile.
+Both James Gray Horn, a biographer of Mark Twain, and Gillian Gill, a biographer of Mary Baker Eddy, have characterized Twain as "ambivalent" towards Christian Science itself.
+His view of Eddy however was much more consistently negative.
 In his writing, Twain called Eddy "[g]rasping, sordid, penurious, famishing for everything she sees—money, power, glory—vain, untruthful, jealous, despotic, arrogant, insolent, pitiless where thinkers and hypnotists are concerned, illiterate, shallow, incapable of reasoning outside of commercial lines, immeasurably selfish."

-Historian L. Ashley Squires wrote that "Mark Twain’s critique is still the best known and most frequently studied, but it is not particularly well understood.
-When not treated as straightforward misogyny, Twain’s antagonism toward Eddy is almost invariably presented in stark Manichean terms: modern scientific rationalism versus religious mysticism." she wrote:

-"While some readers have taken Twain’s hostility toward Mary Baker Eddy as sort of the default rational response to something like Christian Science, confusion frequently arises from what appear to be contradictions in Twain’s stated positions.
-On the one hand, Twain accepted many of Christian Science’s healing claims and frequently expressed admiration for Eddy, but on the other hand, he was prone to making pronouncements about the threat that the movement and its leader posed to American democracy.
+Historian L. Ashley Squires wrote that "Mark Twain's critique is still the best known and most frequently studied, but it is not particularly well understood.
+When not treated as straightforward misogyny, Twain's antagonism toward Eddy is almost invariably presented in stark Manichean terms: modern scientific rationalism versus religious mysticism."
+She wrote:While some readers have taken Twain's hostility toward Mary Baker Eddy as sort of the default rational response to something like Christian Science, confusion frequently arises from what appear to be contradictions in Twain's stated positions.
+On the one hand, Twain accepted many of Christian Science's healing claims and frequently expressed admiration for Eddy, but on the other hand, he was prone to making pronouncements about the threat that the movement and its leader posed to American democracy.
 This tension between Christian Science as a potentially effective healing system (though not for all ailments) and Christian Science as apocalyptic threat is challenging to reconcile.
-Echoing a rather common sentiment among Twain scholars, Laura E. Skandera-Trombley calls Christian Science 'almost unreadable.'"
+Echoing a rather common sentiment among Twain scholars, Laura E. Skandera-Trombley calls Christian Science "almost unreadable."